jessepav/libgdx-wiki-old/Rendering-shapes.md

-[Use the ShapeRenderer!](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/glutils/ShapeRenderer.html) (theres an example in the top level javadoc!)
+[Use the ShapeRenderer!](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/glutils/ShapeRenderer.html) (there's an example in the top level Javadoc!)